Mesoscopic Modeling of Structure-Transport Relationships in Dense CNT Films Containing Amorphous Carbon: Results of Calculations

-The role of amorphous carbon is complex and highly structure-dependent.
+The role of amorphous carbon is more complex and highly structure-dependent.
 Although it correlates positively with curvature ($r=0.69$) and buckling ($r=0.59$), its correlation with transport is less clear.
 No monotonic trend is observed between the aC content and the current.
 This likely reflects the inhomogeneous spatial distribution of aC and the non-uniform generation protocols.
 In particular, structures with chirality (32,0) and 20-30\% aC content (\#30 and \#31) required additional pressure-compression cycles, leading to the formation of large aC clusters and modified bundle morphologies.
-Such artifacts likely affect transport independently of the nominal aC percentage.
-For (16,0) structures (\#13-\#16), aC consistently aligns along CNTs, whereas (32,0) structures exhibit more diverse behaviors: junction clustering at 10\% aC (\#29), plaque formation at 20-30\% (\#30-\#31), and tube alignment at 40\% (\#32).
+Such features likely affect transport independently of the nominal aC percentage.
+For (16,0) structures (\#13-\#16), aC consistently aligns along CNTs, while (32,0) structures exhibit more diverse behaviors: junction clustering at 10\% aC (\#29), plaque formation at 20-30\% (\#30-\#31), and tube alignment at 40\% (\#32).
 These variabilities highlight the sensitivity of aC morphology to both diameter and processing history.
-Consequently, conclusions regarding the role of aC should be drawn with caution.
-A more rigorous assessment would require the controlled structure generation and multiple realizations per configuration to statistically capture the influence of aC on film morphology and transport.
-These observations also suggest that it should be possible to tune the morphology of aC-containing films through careful control of the construction protocol, enabling the modeling of different experimental scenarios depending on the targeted application or physical conditions.
-Finally, we note that the aC content is generally expected to reduce the conductivity of the film not only through the morphological changes discussed here, but also through additional carrier scattering~\cite{geng2007dependence}, which would tend to reduce transport efficiency, or through the opening of thermally activated hopping pathways, which could have a competing effect.
+Consequently, conclusions about the role of aC should be drawn with caution.
+A more rigorous assessment would require controlled structure generation and multiple realizations per configuration to statistically capture the influence of aC on film morphology and transport.
+These observations also suggest that it should be possible to tune the morphology of aC-containing films through careful control of the construction protocol, enabling modeling of different experimental scenarios depending on the targeted application or physical conditions.
+Finally, we note that the aC content is generally expected to affect the conductivity of the film not only through the morphological changes discussed here, but also through additional carrier scattering~\cite{geng2007dependence}, which would tend to reduce transport efficiency, or through the opening of thermally activated hopping pathways, which could have a competing effect.